Sey56/paracore-help/docs/user-guide/corescript-vscode.md

 ## Tips

-- **Keep Revit Open**: The RServer add-in must be running in Revit for script execution
+- **Keep Revit Open**: The Paracore add-in must be running in Revit for script execution
 - **Check Output**: Always check the Output panel for execution results and errors
 - **Use Transactions**: Wrap any Revit API calls that modify the model in `Transact()`
 - **Organize Code**: Use multiple files for complex scripts to keep code maintainable